Antonio Thomas (wrestler): Independent circuit (2006–present)

 After his release from WWE, Thomas returned to working on the New England independent circuit.

 On May 27, 2006, Thomas debuted for MXW and pinned Jason Blade after the match was interrupted by Romeo Roselli.
 At InterPromotional Incident on July 8, 2006, Thomas and Blade defeated the team of Roselli and Xavier.
 On November 10, 2006, Thomas wrestled Claudio Castagnoli in one half of the main event at Capital Collision in Albany, NY.
 His most recent appearance for MXW was at Brass City Battle on November 12, 2006, where he took on Slyk Wagner Brown.

 In June 2007, Thomas toured Italy with the Nu-Wrestling Evolution promotion.

 On February 22, 2009, Thomas competed in a dark match for Ring of Honor, teaming with Prince Jaleel in a loss to Andy Ridge and Alex Payne.
 In May 2009, Thomas won the NECW Iron 8 Tournament.

 On July 28, 2012, The Heart Throbs made their debut for Chikara, teaming with The Young Bucks (Matt and Nick Jackson) in an eight-man tag team match, where they were defeated by Hallowicked, Jigsaw, Mike Quackenbush and UltraMantis Black.
 The Heart Throbs returned to the promotion on November 18, losing to 1-2-3 Kid and Marty Jannetty in a tag team match.

 On February 1, 2013, Thomas captured the vacant NECW Heavyweight Championship, defeating Johnny Thunder at NECW Snowbrawl.
 The championship was vacated in the first place due to the previous title holder, Sean Burke, breaking his ankle during an NECW title defense with Antonio Thomas.
-Thomas and Burke would end in a time limit draw that night.
+Thomas and Burke would end in a time limit draw that night. he took a haitus from wrestling from 2019 to 2022.

+In recent years, he has wrestled for the Worcester, Massachusetts promotion, Beyond Wrestling.